ISCLab-Bistu/RSClassification/README.md

 In addition to the above tools, this framework provides deployment model (currently ONNX model) software testing example, located in the [RamanDeploy](/RamanDeploy/) Under a folder

+##  Downloading Data and RamanDeploy Files
+We have provided a simple batch script to download our data file `data.zip` or RamanDeploy file `ramandeployexe.zip` from the GitHub releases.

+### How to Use the Download Script

+1. **Download the Script**: Download the `download_data.bat` or `download_RamanDeploy.bat` script from our repository.
+2. **Run the Script**: Double-click on the script file to run it.
+The script will automatically download the `data.zip` or `ramandeployexe.zip` file from our GitHub release.
+3. **Check the Downloaded File**: After the script finishes, check the directory where you ran the script for the `data.zip` or `ramandeployexe.zip` file.

 ## Acknowledgement

 The code in this project is borrowed from [mmpretrain](https://github.com/open-mmlab/mmpretrain).